Yanmei-Zhang/Zhang2024MBO/README.md

 - /data # ASV table and metadata
 - /Script # Gneeral script in this study
-- /Figures # Figures, and their corresponding raw data, R Notebook scripts and output HTML format results
+- /Figures # Figures, and their corresponding raw data, R Notebook scripts and output results

 If you prefer to use the scripts in this paper, please cite: